Jimmy Butler injury: Warriors star suffers torn ACL, will miss remainder of season

 — Warriors on NBCS (@NBCSWarriors) January 20, 2026

-If Butler's season is over, Golden State's campaign would be as well.
-The Warriors were already going to have to go on a big second-half run to crawl above the play-in line, but without Butler, who was in the middle of a terrific season, there is no chance they can do anything in the playoffs, even if they were to somehow qualify.
+With Butler's season officially over, Golden State's campaign might be as well.
+The Warriors (25-19 after Monday's win and currently eighth in the West) were already going to have to go on a big second-half run to crawl above the play-in line.